dmetzner/GSoC-2020/README.md

 #### Code quality:
 - The CI/CD system currently in development (not part of this project) using GitHub actions introduced various **static analysis tools** in addition to the dynamic tests.
 Using their results enables quick **localization of code smells** and bad practices hidden deeply in the project.

-- Doing manual **code reviews** of new contributions, but also of the existing codebase detects even more issues.
+- With manual **code reviews** of new contributions and also of the existing codebase, many issues can be detected.

 #### Performance:
 -  To analyze the platform's performance, a development tool provided by Google called [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) is used. **PageSpeed Insights** offers extensive details about the impact of possible issues.